-Considering both criteria, M104, NGC 524, PGC 049940, NGC 5077, NGC 5252, and NGC 1052 qualify as shadow-detectable candidates, with first visibility nulls observable by Moon-Earth VLBI.
-Their predicted visibility amplitudes from ring model are shown in Figure.~\ref{fig:visibility}, where the first nulls and the secondary peaks can be directly compared with the observable baseline range (grey shaded region) and the sensitivity thresholds (magenta lines).
+Considering both criteria, M104, NGC 524, PGC 049940, NGC 5077, NGC 5252, and NGC 1052 qualify as unique shadow-detectable candidates for Moon-Earth VLBI.
+Figure~\ref{fig:visibility} shows their predicted ring-model visibility amplitudes, where the first nulls and regions exceeding 10\% of the secondary peak (cyan lines) can be directly compared with the observable baseline range (grey shaded region) and the sensitivity thresholds (magenta lines).
 These candidates are discussed individually in the following section.